Zaire King Zaire King

 The Dynamic Marriage

-Marriage is an active, dynamic, living organism that is constantly changing and morphing, whether we like it or not.
-Whether we choose to change or morph with this dynamic, is entirely up to us.
-To actively choose to evolve within and in between the marriage is inviting opportunity for growth, success and relational wellness.
-Once married it does not mean we have arrived at the finish line and accomplished all of our relational needs.
-Marriage is not a fixed point for which we land.
-To truly be satisfied we must be willing to move with the tides of change, whilst maintaining healthy ideals of self.
-Why move?
-Because marriage is active, and should feel like an adventure, this is what makes the union pleasurable!
-The adventures we seek can be with travel, sexual exploration, children, or whatever our heart desires.
+Marriage is like an organism- active, dynamic, changing, morphing, and in need of vitalizing properties.
+The fact is humans are adaptable to change and rigid and resistant to changing.
+Although change can be hard, it is inevitable whether we like it or not.
+Whether we choose to roll with life’s challenges as a couple, requires an openness and a willingness to understand each other’s needs.
+When we actively choose to evolve within and between the marriage, we invite opportunity for growth, satisfaction, and overall relational wellness.
+When the marriage certificate gets signed, it does preclude the challenges, confrontations and the hard work ahead.
+Marriage is not a fixed point for which we land, it is a journey.
+In marriage to be truly satisfied we must choose out partner daily, be willing to move with the tides of change, and maintain a healthy sense of self.
+Why choose movement?
+Because marriage is not stagnant, nor transactional, but flowing, and reciprocal.
+When we find a partner that we can connect with emotionally, physically and spiritually, we are truly understanding what it means to be relational beings.
+Marriage should feel like an adventure filled with moments of peace and joy.
+The adventures we seek can be by means of travel, sexuality, children, or whatever our heart desires.
 When we can take this ride with someone we love, trust and respect, life can be that much sweeter.

 ~ Zaire King, MA, LMFT